bchainhub/foxar-docs/versioned_docs/version-1/reference/spark/spark-init.md

 The template to start from.

 `--vscode`
-Create a `.vscode/settings.json` file with Solidity settings, and generate a `remappings.txt` file.
+Create a `.vscode/settings.json` file with Ylem settings, and generate a `remappings.txt` file.

 `--offline`
 Do not install dependencies from the network.